MaxEtMoritz/PNavCopy/README.md

 ## Features
 With This Plugin you can...
 - Classify a portal manually as Stop, Gym or EX Gym or use the Info already collected with Pogo Tools (see [Integrations section](https://github.com/MaxEtMoritz/PNavCopy#integrations))
-- Copy The Command to Clipboard or use a WebHook to send it directly to the appropriate Discord channel.
+- Copy The Command to Clipboard or use a WebHook to send it directly to the appropriate Discord channel
-- Send all the Data already collected with PoGo Tools to PokeNav with a few Clicks.
+- Send all the Data already collected with PoGo Tools to PokeNav with a few Clicks
-- Pause the Bulk export and start off where you ended it.
+- Pause the Bulk export and start off where you ended it
 - Check for modifications of Pogo Tools data automatically
-- Send or copy modification or deletion Commands for PokeNav.
+- Send or copy modification or deletion Commands for PokeNav
+- View your PokeNav community bounds as a circle on the map

 ## Integrations
 If you use the [Pogo tools plugin by AlfonsoML](https://gitlab.com/AlfonsoML/pogo-s2/), the info entered there is used to determine Type and Ex Eligibility if applicable.
 Otherwise you can choose manually.